Phrasing

 base of the hand should rest on the paper, lightly so that it

-can glide easily down the page.
+can glide easily over the paper.

 corner and flip it over quickly and firmly, so that the paper